murcoder/faq-generator/README.md

 ﻿# faq-generator
-Create dynamic questions and print it as PDF
+Create dynamic questions and save it as PDF (using html2pdf)